 - Plan an informational campaign — with email messages, posters, maybe even a contest — around a key safety topic like winter slips and falls.
-(There are many free resources on indoor and outdoor slips and falls in the Resource Catalog.)

 - Implement a "virtual safety store" (a page on your intranet with links to recommended vendors) where employees can learn about recommended home safety products such as carbon monoxide detectors and fire extinguishers.

 - Issue awards or plaques to recognize employees who point out safety hazards, for example, a plaque on a machine that states, "This machine made safer by Sarah Smith."